Traditional watchmakers are gradually dragging their watch brands into the 21st century.

 Lets face it.
 It was only a matter of time before your favourite activity tracker got a major fashionista-friendly makeover.
 We are talking about fashion here, so don’t get overly excited about functionality.
 But you will get the basics.

 Essential reading: Activity trackers for women

-The Kate Spade Metro Grand tracks your fitness and sleep, along with smartphone notifications.
+The Kate Spade Metro Grand tracks your steps, calories, distance and sleep and will spit out smartphone notifications.
 It also sports controls that allow you turn up your workout playlist and take a post-run selfie right from the tracker.
-You can also set personal goals and this is one less device you will need to charge as it operates on replaceable a coin cell battery.
+You can set personal goals and this is one less device you will need to charge as it operates on replaceable a coin cell battery.

 The hybrid comes in black and rose gold, grey and silver tone, vachetta and gold tone, and as a gift set with two tone bracelet and a black-quilted leather strap.